|

 she/her/hers

 Bio: I am passionate about building an inclusive community where all people feel heard, valued and like they belong.
 As a professional devoted to providing support to the community and Drexel students, there is not a day that goes by where I am not interacting with people of all different backgrounds, experiences and mindsets.
-Personal experiences and the stories of others has shown me that the world lacks the ability to handle diversity with maturity, and equity remains on the back burner.
+Personal experiences and the stories of others have shown me that the world lacks the ability to handle diversity with maturity, and equity remains on the back burner.
 I am thrilled to take part in Drexel’s CCI DEI Council to celebrate diversity, bring awareness and act against community systematic injustices.
 I joined the DEI Council because I want to contribute to the mission of cultivating a DEI campus where all students, staff and faculty feel supported, and no one is left feeling alone or unsafe.

 Caroline Fritz - Professional Staff